pinellolab/CRISPResso2/README.md

 #### Allele plot parameters

 --plot_window_size or --offset_around_cut_to_plot: Defines the size of the window extending from the quantification window center to plot.
-Nucleotides within plot_window_size of the quantification_window_center for each guide are plotted. (default: 20)
+Nucleotides within plot_window_size of the quantification_window_center for each guide are plotted.
+This value is overridden by --plot_window_size_3prime and/or --plot_window_size_5prime values. (default: 20)

+--plot_window_size_5prime: Defines the extent of the window extending upstream in the sgRNA 5' direction from the quantification window center to plot.
+Nucleotides within plot_window_size_5prime bp upstream (in the sgRNA 5' direction) of the quantification_window_center for each guide are plotted.
+If set, this value overrides the value set by --plot_window_size. (default: None)

+--plot_window_size_3prime: Defines the extent of the window extending downstream in the sgRNA 3' direction from the quantification window center to plot.
+Nucleotides within plot_window_size_3prime bp downstream (in the sgRNA 3' direction) of the quantification_window_center for each guide are plotted.
+If set, this value overrides the value set by --plot_window_size. (default: None)

 --min_frequency_alleles_around_cut_to_plot: Minimum % reads required to report an allele in the alleles table plot.
 This parameter only affects plotting.
 All alleles will be reported in data files. (default: 0.2 (i.e. 0.2\%))